Scenic Pike County

 Pike County leads the state of Illinois and in fact the Midwest, in trophy-winning whitetail buck hunting, as well as exceptional wild turkey hunting and fishing.
 And is home to a variety of additional outdoor activities with camping, boating, golf courses, and parks.

 Interesting shops, antiquing and tasty local eateries are around every bend in the road.
-Pike County’s small communities offer more than 25 yearly special events and festivals that celebrate everything from agricultural diversity and rich Abraham Lincoln and Civil War heritage, to jeep trail riding, and Fall Color Run family fun.
+Pike County’s small communities offer more than 25 yearly special events and festivals that celebrate everything from Abraham Lincoln and Civil War heritage to 4x4 jeep safaris.
+Unique lodging offerings include state-of-the-art country lodges, guest houses, bed & breakfasts, historic hotels, cabins at the lake, and motels.